Syslogine/docsy/userguide/content/en/docs/games/gta_v/fivem/server/server-install-centos.md

 ---
 title: "Installing a FiveM Server on CentOS"
+linktitle: "CentOS FiveM Setup"
 draft: false
-description: "Step-by-step guide to install and run a FiveM server on CentOS."
+description: "This tutorial will guide you through the process of installing a FiveM server on a CentOS operating system."
 ---

 # Installing a FiveM Server on CentOS

-This tutorial will guide you through the process of installing a FiveM server on a CentOS operating system.

 ## Prerequisites